-We had spent about 3 weeks in Spain over Christmas and we were looking forward to having a nice carvery.
+We had spent about three weeks in Spain over Christmas, and we were looking forward to having a lovely carvery.
 You do get some great ones here in the UK.
-But outside the UK, the choices are very limited and the quality is even rarer.
+But outside the UK, the choices are minimal and the quality is even rarer.

 This is where the aptly named The Carvery comes in.
 Booking is essential here as the place does get pretty busy on the weekends.
 However, the night we went.
 It appeared that half the restaurant was shut off.

-We found parking to be quite easy at the time of night we went.
-But during the day, you would struggle to find on street parking nearby.
-Were not to sure where the nearest bus stop would be or even how you would get a bus to around here.
+We found parking to be quite comfortable at the time of night we went.
+But during the day, you would struggle to find on-street parking nearby.
+We’re not too sure where the nearest bus stop would be or even how you would get a bus to around here.

-It was so nice to have a good roast dinner.
+It was so nice to have a proper roast dinner.
 Although the cost was at least 50% more expensive than a Toby back here in England.